Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #optimization, #constraints.normalization-variance-moment

-## Describe the application of Lagrange multipliers in maximizing the functional for entropy under constraints.
+## Describe the application of Lagrange multipliers in maximizing the functional for entropy under constraints

 The application of Lagrange multipliers in maximizing the entropy functional of a continuous variable $p(x)$ under constraints involves defining a Lagrangian: